dominictarr/private-groups-paper/README.md

 different architecture on which to implement privacy, and very little research has been done as to how best to privately communicate under such a model.

+Also, "social media" revolves around social groups. privacy for 1:1 messaging has been researched throughly, but for groups larger than 2, the challenges of cryptographic privacy are combined with the challenges of distributed systems.
+This remains an area needing exploration.

 In this paper we investigate what relavant prior art we were able to find, and as well as design a system for private communication, with individuals and groups, as best we are able.
 Although this is a serious attempt we do not claim this